 When people talk about their life flashing before their eyes, they often speak of it as reviewing images from a reel of movie film.
 I contend this film, or mental story book of our life, is constantly replaying somewhere in the back of our minds – especially as we age.

-Some images come to us crisp and clear no matter how often our tape is replayed, popping to the surface of mental awareness with a flush of warm nostalgia or sudden inspiration.
-These memories seem to have meaning and emotional depth, marking our lives like purposely placed book marks.
+Some images come to us crisp and clear, popping to the surface of mental awareness with a flush of warm nostalgia or sudden inspiration.
+These memories have meaning and emotional depth, marking our lives like purposely placed book marks.

 Others images fade into white, like footage or a window obscured by static or snow.
-Try as we might we cannot clear the window to remember what really happened to our second cousin ten Thanksgivings ago.
-We also can’t recall the discussion our parents had, that night we were sent to our room early, and missed the season finale of our favorite TV show.
+Try as we might we cannot clear the window to remember what happened to our second cousin ten Thanksgivings ago.
+We also can’t recall the discussion our parents had, the night we were sent to our room early, or missed the season finale of our favorite TV show.

 But periods of monotony may not always be insignificant, and are not always forgotten.

-Traumatic memories on the other hand, are those from which humans seem to dissociate.
-We often forget or suppress them, only to have them resurface later in life, like a file full of disturbing pictorial evidence it pains us to go through, re-process and sort.
+Traumatic memories on the other hand, are those from which we tend to dissociate, forget or suppress, only to have them resurface later in life, like a file full of evidence it pains us to go through.

 I contend there is meaning in everything.

-Because sometimes not unpleasant scenes resurface as well, like benign flashbacks, of which I am at first unaware.
+Because sometimes not unpleasant scenes resurface as well, like benign flashbacks, of which we are at first unaware.

 I begin to notice these if only for their repeated persistence.

-I was a highly sensitive child, so I was often more in tune with my interior life, nature and animals, and the beauty and mysteries of the changing seasons, then I had tolerance for children of my own age and the games they seemed to enjoy.
+A highly sensitive child, I was oddly more in tune with my interior life, animals, nature, and the beauty and mysteries of the changing seasons, then I was with children of my own age, or the games they seemed to enjoy.